7:00AM to 5:00PM

 A sudden decrease or fluctuation in water pressure throughout your house could indicate a blockage caused by backflow.
 This disrupts the normal flow of water, leading to inconsistent pressure.

-Clear, clean water is what you expect from your taps.
-If your water has become discoloured ( brown, yellow, or even pink) or cloudy, it could be a sign that backflow is allowing sediment or other contaminants to enter your pipes.
+You expect clear, clean water from your taps.
+If your water has become discoloured ( brown, yellow, or even pink) or cloudy, it could indicate that backflow is allowing sediment or other contaminants to enter your pipes.

 If your tap water suddenly tastes metallic, soapy, or has a sewage-like odour, it’s a red flag.
 Backflow can allow contaminated water to mix with your clean supply, affecting its taste and smell.

-Slow-draining sinks, showers, or tubs can be caused by clogs.
-However, if you also hear gurgling noises coming from the drains, it could indicate trapped air in the pipes due to backflow.
+Clogs can cause slow-draining sinks, showers, or tubs.
+However, if you also hear gurgling noises from the drains, it could indicate trapped air in the pipes due to backflow.

-If your toilet bowl bubbles or gurgles on its own without being flushed, it’s a serious sign of backflow.
+If your toilet bowl bubbles or gurgles without being flushed, it’s a serious sign of backflow.
 This bubbling suggests that contaminated water or gases are trying to enter your clean water supply through the toilet bowl.

-If you experience any of these signs, it’s crucial to contact a licensed plumber immediately to investigate and address the backflow issue.
+If you experience these signs, you must contact a licensed plumber immediately to investigate and address the backflow issue.
 Backflow can pose a serious health risk, so prompt action is essential.

-To ensure your safety and get things fixed quickly, contact a licensed plumber specialising in backflow prevention.
+Contact a licensed plumber specialising in backflow prevention to ensure your safety and get things fixed quickly.
 These qualified professionals have the expertise to diagnose the cause of the backflow, be it a malfunctioning device, clogged drain, or pressure issue.
-They’ll also be equipped to repair the problem and restore clean, safe water flow to your home.
+They’ll also be equipped to repair the problem and restore your home’s clean, safe water flow.
 Don’t hesitate – contact a plumber today to protect your health and your home’s plumbing system.

 Safeguard your home’s plumbing system and ensure clean drinking water by prioritising regular maintenance of your backflow prevention devices (BPDs).
 These devices prevent contaminated water from flowing back into your clean water supply.